 Current Address: Amherst College PO Box 5000, Amherst, MA 01002-5000

 We are happy to provide you with sample bequest language to assist you and your attorney.

 You have complete flexibility to change your bequest at any time.
 If circumstances change in a way that makes you want to revise your gift to us, you can.

 Because your bequest is revocable, you do not receive an income tax charitable deduction when you create it.
 Rather, your estate will receive an estate tax deduction for the full value of your bequest in the year it is made.
 Depending on a variety of factors, including the size of your estate and estate tax law at the time your estate is settled, this deduction may or may not save estate taxes.

 In addition to adding bequest language to your will, here are a few other simple ways for you to make a bequest to us:

 Please let us know if you have included Amherst in your estate plans.
 We would welcome the opportunity to thank you for your thoughtful gift.

-Catherine, a widow, has been a supporter of Amherst for many years.
-Catherine is in good health now, but does not want to be a financial burden to her children should she require expensive health care in the future.
+Barbara Nieves, a widow, has been a supporter of Amherst for many years.
+Barbara is in good health now, but does not want to be a financial burden to her children should she require expensive health care in the future.